lukekeyte/lukenet-docs/docs/lukenet_module_reference/index.md

 ## selfshielding.py

-## selfshielding.py

-The selfshielding module handles the calculation of molecular and atomic self-shielding effects in astrophysical environments.
-It provides essential functionality for computing accurate photodissociation rates in regions where molecules can shield themselves from radiation.

-### <span style="background-color: #E9F2F9">*Functions Overview*</span>

-The module implements both tabulated and analytical self-shielding calculations for various species important in astrochemical networks, particularly H2, CO, N2, and atomic carbon.
+The selfshielding module handles the calculation of self-shielding factors for H2, CO, N2, and atomic C.

 #### Key Features
 - Reading and interpolation of pre-computed CO shielding tables (Visser et al. 2009)